ddev/ddev/docs/users/cli-usage.md

 _You can find more information on composer and how to use it [here](https://github.com/drupal-composer/drupal-project)._

 The next step is to configure ddev.
-Inside of your site's working directory, enter the following command:
+In your project's working directory, enter the following command:

 ```
 ddev config
 ```

-_Note: ddev config will prompt you for a site name, docroot, and app type._
+_Note: ddev config will prompt you for a project name, docroot, and app type._

-After you've run `ddev config` you're ready to start running your site.
-Run ddev using a simple:
+After you've run `ddev config` you're ready to start up your project.
+Run ddev using:

 ```
 ddev start
 ```

-When running `ddev start` you should see output informing you that the site's environment is being started.
-If startup is successful, you'll see a message like the one below telling you where the site can be reached.
+After running `ddev start` you should see output informing you that the project's environment is being started.
+If startup is successful, you'll see a message like the one below telling you where the project can be reached.

 ```
 Successfully started my-drupal8-site